stevencox/blackbalsam/README.md

   proxy 	Manage the programmable Ambassador edge proxy.

 Data Services:
   data   	Install the periodic data update task for this cluster. data run	Run the periodic data update task now. data stop	Stop the running data update task if one exists

 Secrets:
-  secret up	Manage secrets based on environment conifguration.
+  secret  	Manage secrets based on environment conifguration.

 General:
   up    	Execute configurations and start all services.